diogovs09/CourseProjects/README.md

 # CourseProjects

-This repository has most of the projects I've developed during my Bachelor's and Master's degrees.
+This repository has some projects I've developed mainly during my Master's in Data Science and Advanced Analytics @ Nova IMS.

 Feel Free to check them out!